-The reality of a new centre dedicated the rehoming of abandoned and unwanted pets and the rescue of sick and injured wildlife has taken a massive step forward with the recent granting of full planning permission.
+The reality of a new centre dedicated to the rehoming of abandoned and unwanted pets and the rescue of sick and injured wildlife has taken a massive step forward with the recent granting of full planning permission.

 The new homing and wildlife centre is well into its design stage with detailed plans being prepared by our architect, Leeza Aldis-Hobbs.
 Ensuring that every animal has the best possible environment whilst we search for its forever home, is paramount to the design of the new Centre.

 At the heart of Wadars is the dedication and support of our many volunteers who give so tirelessly of their time and love for our animals.

 Even after the centre is complete, we will still need our volunteer fosterers for the most precious of our rescued animals plus a whole army of helpers from manning the phones and raising much needed funds, to hands on work with the animals and of course, your generous donations.

 Our move to Ferring was made possible because of the incredible generosity of the late Denise Sandberg.

 Her legacy meant a real and lasting legacy for the sustainable future of Wadars and we are all so very grateful to her.